shun-liang/yt2doc/examples/Carolynn Levy And Panel (Jon Levy, Jason Kwon) - Startup Legal Mechanics.md

 So Jeff and Adora, I don't know how we're doing on time and whether or not you want to do any other Q&A. So are there any questions?
 Shockingly, there are.
 Why don't we take just a few questions and then we'll call it on PitchBook.

-## B Corps: Not Nonprofit Expert
+## B Corporations: Mission & Investment Considerations

 Okay.
 All right.
 Yes.
 Can you talk about B Corps?
 That goes back.
 I'm not an expert on nonprofits.
 I don't think.

-## B Corps: Challenges and Considerations

 Oh, thank you.
 She's asking about B Corps, which is a quasi nonprofit and for profit corporate social enterprise where you're part of your mission is to help is for the public good.
 That's not something I'm an expert in, unfortunately.
 Many companies have been doing it recently.
 It's much more prevalent.
 I just I'm not really qualified to speak of it.
 It changes the fiduciary duties, right?
 So the whole goal of the I mean, the goal of your average corporation is you make money for the stockholders, right?
 B Corp is more like there's a social good.
 So the fiduciary duties on the part of the management and the directors are different.
 And like John said, they're gaining in popularity.
 So I think we're going to see a lot more of them.